 Tell us a little about what makes you unique as a therapist and person?

-What is your role here at Council for Relationships?
+What is your role at CFR?

-What would your clients say about you?
+What is something your clients would say about you?

 What do you tell your clients who are struggling with depression or anxiety?